JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Install Ktor plugins

-Before continuing with the application design, install the required [plugins](https://ktor.io/docs/plugins.html) for the embedded servers.
+Before continuing with the application development, install the required [plugins](https://ktor.io/docs/plugins.html) for the embedded servers.
 Ktor uses plugins to enable support for more features in the application like encoding, compression, logging, and authentication.